 The Buddy competes in the small and mid sized urban/modern scooter niches.
 Similar scooters are Yamaha’s Vino 50 / 125, Piaggio’s Fly 50 / 150, Kymco’s Like 50 / 200 and Honda’s Metropolitan, Elite 110 and PCX 125 rides.
 Vespa sorta competes too, but their higher priced chromed offerings mostly appeal to a different crowd.

-Genuine has been successful with the Buddy because they’ve designed a well appointed scooter (front disc, peppy engines) that is fun to ride and sells for a super reasonable price.
-The smallest Buddy 50 does use a 2-stroke engine, so heavier riders and the performance driven will like this over a 50cc 4-stroke, while those looking for rock bottom fuel economy might want to check out some of the slower 4-stroke 50’s out there.
+Genuine has been successful with the Buddy because they’ve designed a well appointed scooter (front disc, peppy engines) that is fun to ride and affordable.
+The smallest Buddy 50 uses a 2-stroke engine, so heavier riders and the performance driven will prefer this over a 50cc 4-stroke, while those looking for rock bottom fuel economy might want to check out some of the slower 4-stroke 50’s out there.

 The numerous iterations of the Buddy show the flexibility Genuine has as a smaller company.
 They can create small runs of scooters like the 174 Psycho Buddy’s built for 2012, and in doing so cater to a wider range of scooterists than larger brands which often sell just one or two variants.
 With displacements of 50, 125, 150 and 170cc and a number of different takes on the Buddy style, it’s easy to see why so many people find a Buddy that works for them.